If you have ever walked past a full cycling class or ridden a SPIN®

 The flywheel also plays a vital role in adding and removing resistance during the ride.
 If a

-The flywheel’s weight is vital because it is a deciding factor to what type of ride the
+The flywheel’s weight is vital because it is a deciding factor in what type of ride the

 If you enjoy road biking, then a heavier flywheel might be more appealing to you as it offers the closest experience to riding a road